 The Alaska Native Heritage Center (ANHC) is a living cultural center located in Anchorage, Alaska that promotes active observance of Alaska Native culture and traditions, featuring permanent collections and educational programs.
 Visitors to ANHC can enjoy activities on a campus surrounded by Alaska’s beautiful wilderness, never guessing that such a peaceful place could be located in the state’s largest urban center.

-During the school year, ANHC provides after-school programming to high school students within the Anchorage bowl, provides outreach to middle schools, and hosts visits from elementary schools.
+During the school year, ANHC provides outreach to middle schools, and hosts visits from elementary schools.

-Year-round, ANHC offers community-based events like the Circumpolar World Music Celebration, Iditarod Day, concerts, and celebrations of Alaska Native art.
-ANHC frequently hosts classes so that community members can learn traditional Alaska Native art forms, many of which are in danger of being lost.
+ANHC also hosts classes so that our youth, Elders and community members can learn traditional Alaska Native art forms, many of which are in danger of being lost.